 Optus vs Vodafone mobile match-up

 While Optus and Vodafone don’t contend on the same scale of network coverage as Telstra, they do offer a range of plan features that are appealing on the all-important value front.
 We’ve previously pitted Telstra against Optus, so here’s how Optus and Vodafone mobile networks fare when squared off against each other.

 Optus vs Vodafone: Which has the best coverage?

-According to the Australian Bureau of Statistics, the population as of December 2020 is estimated to be around 25,727,000.
-Using that number, that 98.5 coverage percentage for Optus works out to 25,341,095, which is coverage to around more than two million more Aussies than Vodafone’s minimum estimate.
+According to the Australian Bureau of Statistics, the population as of March 2022 is estimated to be around 25,723,248.
+Using that number, that 98.5 coverage percentage for Optus works out to around 25,421,917, which covers a decent chunk more Aussies than Vodafone’s estimate of 24,776,690.

 The good news is that both Optus and Vodafone MVNOs have complete access to each telco’s respective 4G network where it’s available for those seeking a great deal.
 You can interact with the map below to compare Optus and Vodafone coverage in your area or anywhere in Australia.